Microsoft Foundry – BYO AI Gateway – Part 3

 }

 Since I’m using the v1 Azure OpenAI API, I don’t need to specify an inferenceAPIVersion.
 If I was using the classic API I’d need to specify the version (such as 2025-04-01-preview).
 Notice also I have set deploymentInPath to false.
 When set to true the connection will add the /deployments/deployment_name to the path.
 For the v1 API this isn’t required.
 Finally you got the models property.
 With a static model setup I list out the models I’m exposing to the connection.
-If you’re using Terraform, you MUST jsonencode the models property.
+If you’re using Terraform, you MUST wrap the models in the jsonecode function.
 If you don’t, it will not work.
-Static models is pretty helpful if you want to strictly control exactly what models the project is getting access to.
+The static model option is pretty helpful if you want to strictly control exactly what models the project is getting access to.

 Let’s now switch over to dynamic discovery.
 Dynamic discovery requires you define a few additional operations inside of your API.
 The details can be found in this GitHub repo, but the basics of is you define an operation for a GET on a specific model and a LIST to find all the models available.
 These operations are management plane operations at the ARM API to retrieve deployment information.
 Here is an example of a setup with dynamic discovery using an APIM connection.